 Rights of secured creditors under SARFAESI provisions:

 The rights of secured Creditor (bank) to enforce this act arises only in respect of debt classified as NPA as per RBI norms.
 The Security Interest (Enforcement) Rules 2002 is notified by the Government of India on 20.09.2002.
 The rules also provide for exercising the rights of the secured creditor under the Act through the Authorised Officer.
 Under Rule 2a ,the Security Interest (Enforcement) Rules 2002.
 The “Authorised Officer” means an officer not less than a Chief Manager of a public sector bank or equivalent as specified by the Board of Directors to exercise the rights of a secured creditor.
 The right to exercise the powers to invoke implement and act as of a Secured Creditor is vested only with the Authorised Officer of the bank.
 Once an account is classified as NPA,the bank would issue demand notice to the defaulting borrower and guarantor/s under section 13(2).
 ‘Demand Notice’ means the notice in writing issued by a secured creditor or authorized officer, as the case may be, to any borrower pursuant to section 13(2) of the Act (Rule 2b).
 The notice gives details of dues and. calls upon them to discharge their dues to the bank within 60 days from the date of the notice.
-If the borrower makes any objection on receipt of the notice, the bank should communicate its reply within one week.
+If the borrower makes any objection on receipt of the notice, the bank should communicate its reply within fifteen days (earlier one week).
 The communication shall convey the reason for non-acceptance of the objection or representation.The Secured Creditor may take recourse to one or more of the following measures under Sec 13(4); in case the borrower fails to discharge the liability of the bank demanded under sec 13(2),

 Under Sec13 (4) a: “Take possession of the secured asset of the borrower including the right to transfer by way of lease, assignment or sale.”